elm-community/typed-svg/README.md

 # TypedSvg

-TypedSvg is an Elm package that makes it more pleasant to work with SVG (Scalable Vector Graphics) in Elm.
+TypedSvg is an Elm package that makes it more pleasant to work with SVG (Scalable Vector Graphics).
 It is based on [nphollon's](https://github.com/nphollon/typed-svg) original work.

 ## Usage